arviz-devs/arviz/schema.md

 # InferenceData schema specification
 The `InferenceData` schema scheme defines a data structure compatible with [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) with 3 goals in mind, usefulness in the analysis of Bayesian inference results, reproducibility of Bayesian inference analysis and interoperability between different inference backends and programming languages.

-Currently there are 2 implementations of this design:
+Currently there are 2 beta implementations of this design:
 * [ArviZ](https://arviz-devs.github.io/arviz/) in Python which integrates with:
   - [emcee](https://emcee.readthedocs.io/en/stable/)
   - [PyMC3](https://docs.pymc.io)